DDvO/SolBatSim/README.md

 adding the absolute value of the PV power input reported by the 1PM power meter.
 * The script can save the per-second status data in a file per day, including a total load value obtained by summing up the load values of the three phases.
-* It can also produce another file per day with one load value per second,
+* It can also produce another file per day with load and PV power per second,
+* a further file per day with one load value per second in a row per hour,
-* a file per year with the average load per minute, which is well suited as SolBatSim input file,
+* a file per year with the average load per minute in a row per hour, which is well suited as SolBatSim input file,
 * and another file per year with a record per hour of the energy consumption, production (if any), and balance,